 When it comes to Google Ads, there are three keyword types:

-- Broad match – Your ad shows up on searches that are related to your keywords.
+- Broad match – Your ad appears on searches related to your keywords.

 - Phrase match – Your ad shows up on searches that include a specific phrase.
 This is more specific than broach match but less refined than exact, as it can incorporate words before and after the phrase.

-Targeting the wrong keywords is one of the most common mistakes that businesses make; in fact, 12.5% of paid search budgets are spent on irrelevant search terms or ones that fail to convert.
+Targeting the wrong keywords is one of the most common mistakes businesses make; 12.5% of paid search budgets are spent on irrelevant search terms or ones that fail to convert.

 This is why it is so important to regularly review your keywords and see whether there are any you may want to prune.

-If you aren’t using negative keywords by now, you are seriously wasting some good money on clicks that will do nothing for your business.
-As important as getting the right clicks are, it is just as vital to avoid the wrong ones as well.
+If you aren’t using negative keywords by now, you are wasting some good money on clicks that will do nothing for your business.
+As important as getting the right clicks are, it is just as vital to avoid the wrong ones.

 There are three different types of negative keywords you can use: